wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (h) No national Office or intergovernmental organization shall be obliged to receive any document submitted by a means referred to in paragraph (a) unless it has notified the International Bureau that it is prepared to receive such a document by that means and the International Bureau has published information thereon in the Gazette.

-### Rule 92bis Recording of Changes in Certain Indications in the Request or the Demand
+### Rule 92bis---Recording of Changes in Certain Indications in the Request or the Demand

 ##### 92_bis_.1 Recording of Changes by the International Bureau